JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 Sets the style of a button.

 ```
-SUB SetSyle (BYVAL dwStyle AS DWORD, BYVAL bRedraw AS BOOLEAN)
+SUB SetStyle (BYVAL dwStyle AS DWORD, BYVAL bRedraw AS BOOLEAN)
 ```
 | Parameter | Description |
 | --------- | ----------- |